lrdelange/RaukinCC/README.md

 # RaukinCC
-CC Breaker for 2.4.3 english client
+CC Breaker for TBC 2.4.3 english client

+Use /raukincc for options

+Make sure to install the !Compatibility addon in the Addon folder too!!